AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 2 of 6).md

 -   **Panel**: An additional space for views below the editor region.
 By default, it contains output, debug information, errors and warnings, and an integrated terminal.
 -   **Status Bar**: Located at the bottom spanning the entire screen horizontally.
 This slim panel contains information about the opened project and the files you edit.

+**_NOTE: The language of your Codespace environment depends on the selected browser language.
+You may need to adjust the browser language to English in the browser settings._**

 <br/><br/>

 #### 4.2 Installing Visual Studio Code Extensions